 So, is the Polymer 80 pistol a real Glock®?
 Functionally and aesthetically, yes.
 By incorporating every feature and component from the original Glock®, the Polymer 80 pistol promises the same reliability, accuracy, capacity, and (perhaps slightly improved) ergonomics.

-To complete a Polymer 80 Pistol, you’ll need to:
+To complete a Polymer 80 Pistol, you’ll need to complete these steps:

 - Drill the side holes using a hand drill and table vise